February - Valentine Medallions

 3 large potatoes

 1. Place the stock, cranberry sauce and sherry into a pan and bring to the boil.
 Reduce over a high heat until the liquid has nearly halved and thickened slightly (allow around 15 mins).

 2. While the sauce is reducing, season the meat with a little salt and lots of pepper.
 Put the butter, rosemary and garlic into a frying pan and melt until foaming.

 If the butter starts to brown quickly add a splash of sunflower oil, this will prevent the butter from burning and stop the bitter taste.

-3. Add the medallions to the pan and fry for 1 minute each side (for medium rare) then set the meat aside.
+3. Cut the loin into medallions (about 1 or 2 cm thick) and add them to the pan.
+Fry for 1 minute each side (for medium rare) then set the meat aside.
 Take the pan off the heat and allow the meat to sit for 5 minutes while you finish off the sauce.

 4. Save 4 blackberries and add the rest to the pan and stir gently until they have softened, along with the meat juices from the frying pan.

 5. Present two medallions on each plate and drizzle the sauce over, decorate with the remaining blackberries and a sprig of fresh rosemary.